Sitecore/jss/docs/data/routes/docs/nextjs/troubleshooting/en.md

           path
         }
       }
-  }
+  }"
 }
 ```

-If you do not see expected results, try the following steps:
+If you do not see the expected results, try the following steps:

 1. In the **Sitecore Control Panel**, use **Populate Solr Managed Schema** to populate the Solr Schema.